How to Help Someone With Drug Addiction: 10 Ways to Support Them

 Hiding the problem from or giving your loved one money to help will only hurt your loved one more.
 Do not provide them with money for drugs and do not keep the actual situation from other involved family members and friends.

 When someone is using drugs or alcohol, they won’t be thinking or speaking rationally.
 Don’t waste your time arguing during drug use, because your voice is much less likely to be heard and taken seriously.

 Don’t feel guilty for any setbacks or lack of progress.
 It is not your addiction to face.
 However, you should prepare yourself to buckle in for the whole ride, no matter how long it takes.

 Do you feel as if someone you love has a substance abuse problem or is dealing with an addiction?
 The best thing you can do for them is to support them, remain present, and encourage them to get professional addiction treatment.

 It’s a delicate balance of not only encouragement and love but also boundaries and persistence.
 You should expect some resistance or push back, but it’s crucial not to give up on your loved one.
 Be consistent with your concerns and continue to ask them to seek help.

-While supporting your special someone through substance abuse is by no means an easy feat, it’s a crucial part of the process and can increase their odds of full recovery.
+While supporting someone through substance abuse is by no means an easy task, it’s a crucial part of the process and can increase their ability to full recovery.

-If you need expert drug addiction support for your loved one, contact an expert at Addiction VA today.
+If you need support for your loved one, contact Master Center for Addiction Medicine and speak with a trained professional today.